bsnes-emu/bsnes/README.md

 Uninstalling an official release on Windows
 -------------------------------------------

-Delete the directory containing `higan.exe` and the other associated data from the original archive.
+Delete the folder containing `higan.exe` and the other associated data from the original archive.

 To remove higan's configuration: